 Between the sand dunes and the wooden post markers, the beach is a two-lane Texas roadway, subject to all applicable traffic laws.

 From the posts to the waterline, people can kick back and relax, read, enjoy the sun, play beach games (Frisbee, volleyball, football).

 The water is great for swimming, bodysurfing, boogie boarding, and surfing.

-Port Aransas Beach Guards oversee the beach area from Avenue G south to Sandcastle Drive from Memorial Day through Labor Day.
+Under the Parks and Recreation Department, Port Aransas Beach Guards oversee the beach area from Avenue G south to Sandcastle Drive from the beginning of Spring Break through Labor Day.